 It is also worthwhile to note that WP Astra has a separate agency plan which sells for $249/year.
 It does include a bunch of extras like their addons for page builder plugins, Schema Pro plugin, and much more.
 The agency plan also comes with the ability to white-label the theme which GeneratePress lacks in.

 Whereas, GeneratePress gives you the right to use their theme on unlimited client sites with their one and the only premium plan itself.
 They don’t have a separate agency plan.

 GeneratePress is by far the most affordable option for you.

 However, it doesn’t mean that GeneratePress has fewer features.
 It has great features more than you may ever use.

-As documented in one of my previous blog posts, I shifted from FocusBlog to GeneratePress.
 Before making a switch, I was in a dilemma to choose between GeneratePress and Astra.
-I finally settled with GeneratePress due to its integration with page builders, popularity, and affordability.
-For me, the additional features Astra was offering didn’t make much difference.
+I finally settled with Astra Pro due to its integration with page builders, flexibility and affordability.

 You can’t really go wrong with either of these.

 Are the additional features that Astra offers worth the price?
 You are the one to decide.